 So decadent.
 A flower chain banner hangs above this intricate doorway.

-3. Visit the starring architectural gems, the buildings by Gaudí.
+3. Visit the starring architectural gems, buildings designed by Gaudí.

-Casa Batlló and Casa Milà are the main tourist draw of Passeig de Gràcia, forming winding tourists lines during its busiest hours.
+Casa Batlló and Casa Milà are the main tourist draw of Passeig de Gràcia, forming winding tourist lines during its busiest hours.

 Casa Batlló (No. 43).
 Named a Unesco World Heritage site in 2005, this emblematic building by Gaudí was built to jazz up what was a ho-hum apartment block.
 The facade uses a mishmash of materials like forged iron, bricks, stone, and ceramics.
 Its mauve and turquoise tiles imitate that of a reptile’s skin.